 Sunny Health & Fitness SF-B1002C Chain Drive Indoor Cycling Bike Price

 This is a well priced bike with a heavy flywheel and solid construction providing the most of the benefit for a natural, safe and stable for an intense cycling workout (or a moderate one too if you want).

-It is slightly less than the belt drive version of the bike, the difference being the belt which is quieter, require less ongoing maintenance and smoother but less bike ride.
+It is usually slightly less than the belt drive version of the bike, the difference being the belt which is quieter, require less ongoing maintenance and smoother but less bike ride.